sergiotarxz/TDTCli/README.md

 A cli program written in Perl to watch the TDT.

+## Dependencies

+In order of this program to do something is absolutelly required the `mpv` program.

 ## How to install

 Clone this repository and `cd` into the new directory.